 - You are probably a narcissist.

 Hear me out on this before the anger messages start pouring in, telling me I should never be allowed to be behind a keyboard, or I have no idea what I am talking about, or other insults that are said when things are said that people don’t want to hear.
 (Which ironically, is a sign of narcissism).

-Want the shortened version?
-Check out our YouTube video on Narcissists!
+Want the quick summary video?
+Check out our YouTube video!

 Narcissistic Personality Disorder

 When people talk about their exes or parents being narcissists, they are usually talking about self-diagnosing someone with NPD, which is an actual psychological disorder that affects about 1-3% of the population.

 Here is the thing: 1-3% of the population means that chances are, your self-diagnosis of someone is probably incorrect.
 Because it isn’t that common.